Lower Back Pain

 - Soft Tissue Mobilisation– The osteopath applies rhythmic stretching, deep pressure or traction techniques to involve the muscle area around the spine to reduce pain.

 - Needles are usually placed in the lower back muscles and pelvis and hip muscles for pain relief.
 It’s thought the effects come from stimulating the central nervous system.
 This may trigger the release of chemicals into the muscles, spinal cord, and brain.
-These chemicals reduce pain and loosen tight muscles.
+These chemicals reduce pain and loosen tight muscles around the lower back, gluteal muscles and legs.

 - Knee hugs